wulecia/DeepL-Breakers/README.md

 This project explores hate speech and offensive language detection using transformer-based models.
 It proceeds in two main stages:

 ### Feature Extraction Model:
-1. Train 13-label model on base dataset: We first train a BERTMultiTaskModel model on a labeled dataset from Berkeley [1] containing 13 distinct categories (8 numerical: sentiment, respect, insult, humiliate, status, dehumanize, attack_defend, hatespeech; 5 binary: target_race, target_religion, target_origin, target_gender, target_sexuality).
+1. Train 13-label model on base dataset: We first train a BERTMultiTaskModel model on a labeled dataset from [Berkeley] (#ref1) containing 13 distinct categories (8 numerical: sentiment, respect, insult, humiliate, status, dehumanize, attack_defend, hatespeech; 5 binary: target_race, target_religion, target_origin, target_gender, target_sexuality).
 2. Infer 13 features for each HASOC tweet: After achieving satisfying performance, we apply this model to a second dataset — HASOC 2019 [2] — to annotate tweets with these 13 inferred features.

 ### Hate Speech Classification Models: